Kensuke's Kingdom: Book summary

 Their first meeting is not a happy one.
 Kensuke, despite not being able to speak much English, immediately sets out rules and boundaries.
-Michael may not light a fire, and must stay on his end of the island, which the opposite end from Kensuke's own.
+Michael may not light a fire, and must stay on his end of the island, which is the opposite end from Kensuke's own.
 Though he does later provide Michael with rush matting and a sheet to aid his sleep, Kensuke is cold and distant, leading to Michael growing resentful of his rules and routines, especially when Kensuke tells him not to swim in the sea following a tropical storm.
-After witnessing a ship pass by the island and trying in vain to shout to it, Michael defiantly decides that he will re-build his fire beacon, but in secret.
+After witnessing a ship pass by the island and trying in vain to shout to it, Michael defiantly decides that he will re-build his fire beacon, but in secret, behind some rocks on “Watch Hill”, a big mountain on his end.
 He eventually spots another ship and goes to light his beacon.
-Before it can catch light however, Kensuke appears, destroys it, and smashes the piece of glass Michael used to create flames.
+Before it can catch on fire however, Kensuke appears, eyes full of hurt and rage, destroys it, and smashes the piece of fireglass Michael used to create the bonfire.
 Enraged, Michael charges into the sea, determined to let Kensuke know that he won't be bossed around, but is almost killed after being attacked by a jellyfish.

-When Michael wakes, he is in Kensuke's cave, and his captor becomes his saviour as Kensuke nurses him back to health.
+When Michael wakes up, he is in Kensuke's cave, and his “captor”, as Michael puts it, becomes his saviour as Kensuke nurses him back to health.
 Michael and Kensuke slowly become friends, with Michael teaching him to speak better English, and Kensuke showing Michael how he has survived on the island for so long, through a combination of fishing, collecting fruit and making rudimentary furniture for his cave.
 Michael also meets the orang-utans who appear to be Kensuke's friends and show a curious interest in him.
 As their friendship grows, Kensuke confides more and more in Michael, eventually telling him his life story: how he had a wife and son back home in Nagasaki, Japan, how he trained as a doctor, how he joined the Japanese navy as a medic in the Second World War and how his battleship was bombed, which led it to wreck on the island.
 Kensuke was also made aware by listening to American propaganda and soldiers that an atomic bomb had been dropped on Nagasaki, killing the entire populace.
 Kensuke believes his family are gone, and that his place is now on his island, Kensuke's Kingdom, with the orang-utans, and with Michael.